j0shbl0ck/Intune_Deployment/App Configurations/ConnectWise Automate Remote Agent/README.md

 [MSI App]

 Provided documentation on how to install ConnectWise Automate Remote Agent for specified client.
 1. To collect Command-line arguments, first download the custom msi agent for the provided client.
-Within the custom agent setup, take note of the SERVERPASS and LOCATION.
+2. Recommended to run on test device, run the .msi version of the agent to take note of the SERVERPASS and LOCATION.

 **INTUNE APPLICATION SETUP**
 ----------------------------